 Unless a ride has only a single, simple climb and descent, the interesting measurement for cyclists is of elevation gain (feet or meters of climb) for all the climbs during a ride, as an indication of the ride's difficulty.
 But elevation gain is a fractal measurement.
 The amount recorded depends on how often a measurement is taken.
 Small, repeated ups and downs, whether real or due to GPS wander, will register more elevation gain on a device which takes more frequent readings.
 For that reason, readings taken during a ride will typically record more elevation gain than an online map, whose elevation data may consist only of contour lines at intervals of 20 feet, or 10 meters, or more.

-GPS distance readings on mapped routes are generally very accurate, because the distance covered is long compared with GPS wander.
-Elevation-gain readings can differ greatly, though, because the changes in elevation are smaller, and slower..
+GPS distance readings on mapped routes are generally very accurate, because the distance covered is long compared with GPS wander, and the GPS maps straighten out the wandering GPS track.
+Elevation-gain readings can be very inconsistent, though, because the changes in elevation are smaller, and slower..
 Also, you will often find that a loop route shows a slight elevation loss, because waypoints are more likely to be recorded nearer the top and bottom of a slow climb than a fast descent.

 What really matters to a cyclist is the amount of extra effort expended in climbing, and that varies widely also.
 Riding fast downhill in an aerodynamic tuck saves more energy for the next climb, but it is not always practical, or safe.
 Though a figure for elevation gain can give a general idea of the difficulty of a route, a power meter, not an altimeter, can take an accurate measurement of effort.